koajs/koa/docs/koa-vs-express.md

 # Koa vs Express

   Philosophically, Koa aims to "fix and replace node", whereas Express "augments node".
-  Koa uses co to rid apps of callback hell and simplify error handling.
+  Koa uses async functions to rid apps of callback hell and simplify error handling.
   It exposes its own `this.request` and `this.response` objects instead of node's `req` and `res` objects.

   Express, on the other hand, augments node's `req` and `res` objects with additional properties and methods